whaynes/STCW23/jekyll/assessments/Engine/OICEW-1-1C.md

 ### Condition

-{{ "In a workshop/laboratory or other safe working environment, given proper tools, lighting, ventilation, and two steel plates of no less than 3/8 inch thickness." | markdownify }}
+In a workshop/laboratory or other safe working environment, given proper tools, lighting, ventilation, and two steel plates of no less than 3/8 inch thickness.

 ### Performance requirement